What we do Features Showcase Pricing Jukebox TV Blog

 Does Eco-Friendly Streaming or Green Streaming Truly Exist?

-Second, live retranscoding can contribute to increased network traffic.
-As multiple versions of the same content are generated to cater to different devices and connection speeds, more data needs to be transmitted across the internet, leading to higher energy consumption in data centers and network equipment.
+Moreover, the process of live retranscoding can amplify network traffic.
+As multiple versions of identical content are created to cater to diverse devices and connection speeds, the data transmission across the internet increases.
+This elevates energy usage in data centers and network equipment, further underscoring the need for sustainability-focused "autoscaling" policies, a consideration often overlooked by cloud vendors like AWS.

-Finally, the e-waste generated by the hardware used for live retranscoding should not be overlooked.
-As technology advances and hardware components become outdated, they are often discarded, contributing to the growing problem of electronic waste.
+In addition, it's crucial to acknowledge the e-waste generated by hardware employed for live retranscoding.
+As technology evolves and hardware elements become obsolete, they are frequently discarded, intensifying the mounting issue of electronic waste.

 Green Streaming

-However, just-in-time transcoding might be needed for DRM (Digital Rights Management)-protected streams because not all devices support the same DRM systems.
-Different devices and platforms may use various DRM technologies, such as Widevine, PlayReady, or FairPlay.
-To ensure compatibility and maintain content protection, it may be necessary to transcode the content in real-time to accommodate the specific DRM requirements of each device or platform.
-This real-time transcoding process ensures that the content is (somewhat) protected while also being accessible across a wide range of devices.
+On the other hand, just-in-time transcoding could be essential for DRM (Digital Rights Management)-protected streams, as different devices might not support the same DRM systems.
+Various devices and platforms might use different DRM technologies, including Widevine, PlayReady, or FairPlay.
+To ensure compatibility while maintaining content protection, real-time transcoding may be needed to meet the unique DRM demands of each device or platform.
+Despite being energy-consuming, this process guarantees that content remains protected and accessible across a broad spectrum of devices.

-While newer codecs like H.265 (HEVC) and AV1 offer improved compression efficiency, which can lead to energy savings during content distribution and playback, they may not be as widely supported by devices yet, especially older ones.
-Additionally, these codecs can be more computationally intensive during the encoding process, which may result in higher energy consumption compared to H.264.
+Newer codecs such as H.265 (HEVC) and AV1 offer superior compression efficiency, which could translate into energy savings during content distribution and playback.
+However, these codecs might not be as widely supported by devices, particularly older ones.
+Additionally, encoding with these codecs can be more computationally demanding, potentially leading to increased energy consumption compared to H.264.

-The energy consumption of video encoding depends on the specific codec and encoding settings used.
-AV1 is a more modern and efficient video codec compared to H.264, providing better video quality at lower bitrates.
-However, AV1's improved compression efficiency comes at the cost of higher computational complexity during encoding.
+The energy consumption associated with video encoding is directly related to the specific codec and encoding settings used.
+AV1, a more advanced and efficient video codec than H.264, delivers superior video quality at lower bitrates.
+However, this improved compression efficiency comes at the expense of greater computational complexity during encoding.

-While it's difficult to provide an exact figure for the energy consumption difference between AV1 and H.264 encoding, it's generally accepted that AV1 encoding can be significantly more computationally intensive than H.264 encoding.
-Depending on the specific encoding settings, AV1 may consume anywhere from 5 to 20 times more computational resources than H.264 for encoding the same video content.
+While exact figures of energy consumption difference between AV1 and H.264 encoding can be challenging to provide, it's generally accepted that AV1 encoding demands significantly more computational resources than H.264 encoding.
+Depending on the specific encoding settings, AV1 might consume anywhere from 5 to 20 times the computational resources required by H.264 to encode the same video content.

-This increased computational demand leads to higher energy consumption during the encoding process.
-However, it's important to consider that the more efficient compression offered by AV1 results in smaller file sizes and lower streaming bandwidth requirements.
-This can lead to energy savings during content distribution and playback, offsetting some of the increased energy consumption during encoding.
+This surge in computational requirements translates into higher energy consumption during the encoding process.
+However, the efficient compression by AV1 leading to smaller file sizes and lower streaming bandwidth requirements can offset some of this increased energy consumption during distribution and playback.

-"Serverless" is not purely a marketing term; it refers to a genuine concept and architectural approach in cloud computing.
-Serverless computing allows developers to build and run applications without having to manage the underlying infrastructure.
-In a serverless architecture, cloud service providers dynamically allocate resources and automatically handle infrastructure management tasks, such as server provisioning, scaling, and maintenance.
+"Serverless" is more than a marketing term.
+It represents a concrete concept and architectural approach in cloud computing.
+Serverless computing enables developers to run applications without the need to manage the underlying infrastructure.
+In a serverless architecture, cloud service providers dynamically allocate resources and handle infrastructure management tasks, including server provisioning, scaling, and maintenance.

-Serverless architectures often rely on Functions as a Service (FaaS) platforms, such as AWS Lambda, Google Cloud Functions, or Microsoft Azure Functions.
-These platforms enable developers to write and deploy individual functions that are triggered by specific events or requests.
-This approach allows for greater flexibility, faster development, and potential cost optimization (when using them only on-demand), as resources are only consumed when the functions are executed.
+Serverless architectures generally rely on Functions as a Service (FaaS) platforms such as AWS Lambda, Google Cloud Functions, or Microsoft Azure Functions.
+These platforms allow developers to write and deploy individual functions triggered by specific events or requests.
+This approach enables greater flexibility, faster development, and potential cost optimization (when used on-demand), as resources are consumed only when the functions are executed.

-While serverless computing offers several benefits, such as scalability, faster development, and reduced infrastructure management, it may not be the most suitable choice for 24/7 operations like TV channels, particularly in terms of cost and energy consumption.
+While serverless computing offers numerous benefits, such as scalability, accelerated development, and reduced infrastructure management, its suitability for 24/7 operations like TV channels is questionable, particularly regarding cost and energy consumption.

-Serverless architectures typically operate on a pay-as-you-go model, where users are billed based on the actual compute resources consumed.
-For sporadic or variable workloads, this model can be cost-effective.
-However, for continuous 24/7 operations, costs can quickly accumulate due to the constant use of compute resources.
+The pay-as-you-go model of serverless architectures can be cost-effective for intermittent or variable workloads.
+However, for continuous 24/7 operations, the costs can quickly add up due to the consistent use of compute resources.
 In such scenarios, traditional server-based architectures or virtual machines with fixed pricing models might be more cost-effective.

-In terms of energy consumption, the on-demand nature of serverless computing can lead to more efficient resource utilization for variable workloads, but this advantage is less relevant for 24/7 operations.
-In fact, dedicated servers or virtual machines that are optimized for continuous workloads may consume less energy overall.
+In terms of energy consumption, the on-demand nature of serverless computing can lead to more efficient resource utilization for variable workloads, but this advantage diminishes for 24/7 operations.
+In fact, dedicated servers or virtual machines optimized for continuous workloads may consume less energy overall.

 Elemental Green Servers

-In light of these factors, it becomes evident that live retranscoding, just-in-time transcoding, and serverless operations cannot be considered green streaming.
-Instead, more sustainable alternatives should be explored, such as adaptive bitrate streaming storage for reruns and other 'live-like' broadcasts (VOD2Live), efficient video codecs (also for energy consumption), and edge caching.
-These technologies can help reduce energy consumption, network traffic, and e-waste while still providing a high-quality streaming experience for viewers.
+Considering the factors above, it's clear that live retranscoding, just-in-time transcoding, and serverless operations cannot be dubbed as green streaming.
+Rather than greenwashing existing practices, 'green labels', the industry should strive for genuine media tech sustainability.
+This sustainability includes exploring more sustainable alternatives such as longer hardware support (eg.: 5-year warranty), adaptive bitrate streaming storage for reruns and other 'live-like' broadcasts (VOD2Live), efficient video codecs, and edge caching.
+These technologies can help to reduce energy consumption, network traffic, and e-waste, while still delivering a high-quality streaming experience for viewers.

 For that reason, the TV channel demoed below is likely 'greener' than most initiatives currently labeled as 'green' in the streaming industry (especially for companies advertising their "green" focus at all trade shows worldwide, often involving 10 or more people traveling).
-Not only does it utilize the most energy-efficient CPU for transcoding, but it also avoids retranscoding assets that have already been transcoded.
+Not only does it utilize the most energy-efficient CPU for transcoding, but it also avoids retranscoding assets that have already been transcoded and actual transcoding is performed with solar overcapacity, sometimes with computers more than 10 years old (H.264 CPU encoding started in 2003).
 This sets it apart from many advertised green services that fail to implement either of these practices.

 Article written by